dward2/BME547/Resources/Databases/mlab.md

 communicate with the database to save entries or retrieve entries as needed.

 ## Setup
+Note: The MongoDB Atlas website interface for new accounts changes frequently.
+The instructions here are accurate as of March 2022, but may change.
+So, if your experience varies from below, modify as needed.

 1. [Sign up](https://www.mongodb.com/cloud/atlas) for a free account at mongoDB.
-Click on "Get started now".
+Click on "Try Free".
-2. Complete the form to create an account and click "Continue".
-3. Enter your first and last name and agree to the terms and conditions by selecting the check box.
-Then, click "Create account".
+2. Enter your e-mail, first and last names, and select a password.
+Agree to the terms and conditions by selecting the check box.
+Then, click "Get started free".
-4. You will then receive an email from MongoDB to verify your e-mail.
+3. You will then receive an email from MongoDB to verify your e-mail.
 Click "Verify Email" in that email.
-5. Click "Continue" on the webpage that opens.
+4. Click "Continue" on the webpage that opens.
-6. Answer the questions on the "Welcome to Atlas!" page.
+5. Answer the questions on the "Welcome to Atlas!" page.
 I answered:
    - Learn MongoDB
    - Internet of Things
    - Python
-7. Click "Finish".
+6. Click "Finish".
-8. On the "Deploy a cloud database" page, select the Free "Shared" option and click on the "Create" button for that option.
+7. On the "Deploy a cloud database" page, select the Free "Shared" option and click on the "Create" button for that option.
-9. Under "Cloud Provider and Region", select any cloud provider (I used AWS) and choose a region close to you (I selected N. Virginia).
+8. Under "Cloud Provider and Region", select any cloud provider (I used AWS) and choose a region close to you (I selected N. Virginia).
-10. Ignore "Cluster Tier" or "Additional Settings" unless you want to spend some money to customize your account.
+9. Ignore "Cluster Tier" or "Additional Settings" unless you want to spend some money to customize your account.
 The base settings should be fine.
-11. Name your cluster anything you would like (perhaps "bme547")
+10. Name your cluster anything you would like (perhaps "bme547")
-12. Click "Create Cluster" at the bottom of the page.
+11. Click "Create Cluster" at the bottom of the page.
-13. A visual check may appear to help make sure you are not a robot.
+12. A visual check may appear to help make sure you are not a robot.
 Complete it and click "Verify".
+13. You should be taken to a "Security Quickstart" page.
+14. Under "1.
+How would you like to authenticate your connection":
+    1. Select "Username and Password"
+    2. Enter a username
+    3. Select a password.
+Copy this password down somewhere safe as you will not see it again
+    4. Click "Create User"
+15. Under "2.
+Where would you like to conntect from?"
+    1. Choose "My Local Environment"
+    2. Click on "Add My Current IP Address"
+16. Click on "Finish and Close" to finish on the "Security Quickstart" page.
+17. Click on "Go to Database" on the pop-up window.
-14. After some period of time, your cluster will be ready.
+18. After some period of time, your cluster will be ready.
-15. Create a database user.
+19. Add IP addresses allowed to access the database on the "IP Whitelist".
    a.
-Click on "Database Access" in the left-hand list.
-   b.
-Make sure the "Database Users" sub-tab is selected.
-Then click "Add New Database User" button.
-   c.
-Select the Password Authentication Method
-   d.
-Complete the username field, select a password (__remember this__), choose "Read and write to any database", and click "Add User".
-16. Add IP addresses allowed to access the database on the "IP Whitelist".
-   a.
 Click on "Network Access" in the left-hand list.
    b.
 Make sure the "IP Access List" tab is selected.
 Click on "Add IP Address".
    c.
 Select "Allow Access From Anywhere" in the window that pops up.
 Click
     "Confirm".
-17. Get connection information to your database.
+20. Get connection information to your database.
    a.
 Click on "Databases" in the left-hand list.
    b.
 Click on the "Connect" button.
    c.
-Click on the "Connect Your Application" option.
+Click on the "Connect your application" option.
    d.
 Under "1.
 Select your driver and version", select "Python" for the Driver and "3.6 or later" for the version.
    e.
 Copy the string that is shown under "2.
 Add your connection string into